 We recommend before visiting, make sure to check each venue for more details, to see if reservations are needed and what safety guidelines may be in place.

-Best Spring Family-Fun Activities in Washington, DC
+Best Spring Family-Fun Activities in in Washington D.C.

 - Visit The Wharf’s Recreation Pier and relax in the lounge chairs or modern swings along the water.

 - Bring a picnic to the Hains Point, let the kids run free and try and “touch” the planes as they land and take off.